How to Test Your Car Battery: Expert Tips Revealed!

 2. Observe the Voltage

-When the load is applied, a multimeter is used to check the voltage.
-The voltage should not drop below 10 volts for more than a few seconds.
+When the load is applied, a multimeter checks the voltage.
+The voltage should not drop below 10 volts for over a few seconds.
 If it does, the battery may not be holding its charge.

 Method 4: Cold Cranking Amps (CCA) Test